 The last theme is the particularly western way in which ‘the history of art’ has been conceived.
 This notion has been profoundly influential (through collecting, the construction of museums, art writing and art history), and rewards study.
 The post-medieval European idea of ‘fine art’ is a highly particular category: to recognize it as such is to become more fully aware of the richness of a far more inclusive realm of visual culture beyond the ‘fine’ arts, both in European and non-European traditions.

-This topic looks at the ways in which men and women’s work has been differentiated, at the relationship between the social and sexual division of labour, and at the determinants of change in male and female roles in the household and workplace.
+This topic looks at the ways in which men and women’s work has been differentiated, at the relationship between the social and sexual division of labour, the ways gender and race have intersected in shaping labour regimes and the definitions of ‘skilled’ and ‘unskilled’ work.
+Students are introduced to work examining the determinants and processes of change in male and female roles in the household and workplace.

-This topic explores the ways in which religious, legal, medical, and scientific discourses have contributed to the construction and subversion of gender roles.
+This topic explores the ways in which gender norms have been constructed and subverted by religious discourses.
 The variety of forms of religious expression available to men and women is discussed.
 The complex relationships between intellectual and religious change and the positions of women and men are assessed.

 The aim of this Approach is to introduce students to the discipline of sociology, to explore ways in which sociological method has influenced historians, and to look at ways in which sociology and history over the years have diverged or converged.
 Students are introduced to the discipline of sociology as the study of man as a social animal, shaped by social institutions but at the same time able to construct or reconstruct them.
 How much scope different sociologists give to the individual and human agency is discussed.
 The course is organized around four broad themes.